MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ### Effect on G/L accounts

-If you post in an additional reporting currency, you can have the batch job create new general ledger entries for currency adjustments between LCY and the additional reporting currency.
+If you post in another reporting currency, the batch job can create new general ledger entries for currency adjustments between local currency and the other reporting currency.
 The batch job calculates the differences for each general ledger entry and adjusts the general ledger entry depending on the contents of the **Exchange Rate Adjustment** field for each general ledger account.

 #### Dimensions on G/L account entries